jbrry/ud_folder/README.md

 - To get the UD 2.2 treebanks run `get_data.sh`
 - To create a folder for each treebank and convert the CoNLLU test file back to text run `create_test_text_file.sh`
+- To remove new treebanks which were released in v2.2 and were not part of the 2018 shared task run `remove_new_tbs.sh`.
 - Finally, to use UDPipe to predict on the test.txt files to generate UDPipe predcited CoNLLU files run `udpipe_test.sh`

 ### Work in progress

 Things which still need to be done:

-- Ensure we are using the same params used by UDPipe for the 2018 shared task
+- Ensure we are using the same params used by UDPipe for the 2018 shared task.
 - Ensure we are using the same models used by UDPipe the 2018 shared task, e.g. for the following cases:

 1. Czech PUD ← Czech PDT